lizadaly/blackout/README.md

 Pen width, line length, line direction, number of strokes, and stroke opacity are all randomly fuzzed.
 The pen color is always black, except in rare cases it is blood red.

-_Blackout_ has produced one creative work:
+_Blackout_ has produced two creative works: "The Days Left Forebodings and Water" (this one), and was modified by @samplereality for use in producing ["A Great Intimate Unmistakeable More"](https://github.com/NaNoGenMo/2021/issues/87)

 ## "The Days Left Forebodings and Water"